paulds8/planetoids/README.md

 <h2>Documentation</h2>

-This library is super new, so there's not a ton of documentation to come by _just yet_, but the public-facing API is fully documented [here](https://paulds8.github.io/planetoids/planetoids.m/).
+This library is super new, so there's not a ton of documentation to come by _just yet_, but the public-facing API is fully documented [here](https://paulds8.github.io/planetoids/planetoids.m).

-<h2>Help & Support</h2>
-Put the TODOs somewhere here as well